Krishnamohan-Yerrabilli/Software-Engineering/Life-Cycle-models/README.md

 ### To design efficient software we need to follow a specific model by going through, it leads to better results

-- It's a Sequence of decisions that you make, going to
+- It's a Sequence of decisions that you make,and that's going to
 - be a part of the history of your project
 - that you are going to be built
 - and eventually used by the people